adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 *17th June - 24th June*

 I created an R markdown notebook, which makes it easy for anyone to view the code and follow the steps of my data analysis.
 I also added an [image dataset](https://www.cancerimagingarchive.net/collection/nsclc-radiomics/) from NIH containing CT scans of non-small cell lung cancer patients.
-The app lets you get insights into the dataset and view the CT scans with its **DICOM Viewer feature**.
+The app lets you get insights into the dataset and view the CT scans with its **DICOM Viewer** feature.

 ![appPic2](/portfolio/images/app2.jpg)